isaacarnault/aws-rds/RDS_EC2.md

 # 5.2: connect to your EC2 instance

 We should remember that we've downloaded an EC2KP.pem file earlier.
-We will now move that file to a newly created directory.<br>
+We will now move this file to a newly created directory.<br>

 Ctrl + Alt + T to open a new CLI window<br>

-`$ cd Desktop > $ mkdir SSH` - This to create an SSH directory to store our Key Pair (credentials).<br>
+`$ cd Desktop > $ mkdir SSH` - Creates an SSH directory to store our Key Pair (credentials).<br>

 `$ cd Downloads` > `$ sudo mv /home/zaki/Downloads/EC2KP.pem /home/zaki/Desktop>SSH`<br>